JP-LETG-Rennes/RandomForest_Hiear/README.md

 ---------------
 If Using Notebook:

-      1. Download build from source.
+      1. Download build from source by following the previous steps in the conda prompt terminal.
-      2. Activate Conda Environnement Hiclass
+      2. Activate Conda Environnement Hiclass with following command : activate Hiclass
-      3. Launching jupyter notebook
+      3. Launching jupyter notebook from conda terminal with following command : jupyter notebook
-      4. Lauching .ipynb
+      4. Lauching via terminal Hiclass.ipynb

 If Using Terminal: